 At Marietta College we want our students to succeed at whatever they do.
-Increasingly, the best jobs - the ones a Marietta College graduate should aspire to - require a degree beyond the bachelor's.
+Increasingly, the best jobs - the ones a Marietta College graduate should aspire to - require a degree beyond the bachelors.
 The good news is that in the basic biological sciences this degree is often paid for by the graduate school in return for work as a graduate teaching or research assistant.
 To prepare students for graduate school, the biology and health science majors both require a capstone experience that seeks to simulate the type of research done in graduate school, either a hands-on project or a library research project.
-The process extends over 3 semesters.
+The process extends over three semesters.
 In the spring of the junior year, students take Biology 380 - Research Methods - where they learn how to design a scientific experiment and analyze the results.
 They also work on polishing their presentation skills and develop a research proposal.

-Over the summer and the fall semester students work to do the research envisioned in their proposal.
+Over the summer and the fall semester, students work to do the research envisioned in their proposal.
 Sometimes this work is done on campus, sometimes at a field station, sometimes at a major university campus as part of an REU (research experience for undergraduates) at a major college, sometimes as part of an internship.
 Some students receive support from the college in the form of a summer research grant from the Investigative Studies Program.

 In the spring semester, students finalize their work and prepare a final presentation.
-Each student gives a stand-up presentation; students doing hands-on research also present a poster at a special poster session; students doing a library research project prepare a paper.
+Each student gives a stand-up presentation; students doing hands-on research also present a poster at a special poster session; students doing a library research project must prepare a paper.

-The links below go to various spots on our web site where we highlight some of the work done by our capstone students.
+The links below go to various spots on our website where we highlight some of the work done by our capstone students.